playX18/schemat-vsx/README.md

 - `schemat` CLI tool installed.
 The extension can help you install it via `cargo binstall`.

+# Downloads

+Unfortunately I am unable to create Azure DevOps account for some stupid reason.
+You can either built from source or download zip archive directly from actions.
+Here's a direct link to latest successfull run: https://github.com/playX18/schemat-vsx/actions/runs/20818118107/artifacts/5062892475

 ## Extension Settings

 This extension has only one setting: